Land Bank of the Philippines vs. Court of Appeals

 Key Excerpts

-• "Without prompt payment, compensation cannot be considered 'just' for the property owner is made to suffer the consequence of being immediately deprived of his land while being made to wait for a decade or more before actually receiving the amount necessary to cope with his loss."
+- "Without prompt payment, compensation cannot be considered 'just' for the property owner is made to suffer the consequence of being immediately deprived of his land while being made to wait for a decade or more before actually receiving the amount necessary to cope with his loss." — This is a frequently cited articulation of the temporal element of just compensation.

 Precedents Cited

-• Songco v.
-National Labor Relations Commission (183 SCRA 610) — Cited for the principle that when the law is clear and categorical, there is only application, not interpretation.
+- Songco vs. National Labor Relations Commission, 183 SCRA 610 (1990) — Cited for the rule that when the law is clear, it must be applied without need for interpretation.

-• Shell Philippines, Inc. v.
-Central Bank of the Philippines (162 SCRA 628) — Cited for the principle that the rule-making power cannot be extended to amend or expand statutory requirements.
+- Shell Philippines, Inc. vs. Central Bank of the Philippines, 162 SCRA 628 (1988) — Cited for the doctrine that administrative rule-making cannot extend, amend, or expand the statutory requirements.

 Provisions